Although the hype has cooled down and many competitors have tried to top it over the years, 90X is as effective as when it was released.

-The popularity of P90X can be attributed to the fact you don’t need a gym membership or expensive equipment to do it.
-You can get outstanding results with a modest collection of equipment.
+Part of the popularity of P90X can be attributed to the fact you don’t need a gym membership or extensive equipment to do it.
+You can get outstanding results with a modest collection of gear.

-I’ve broken the list into two sections.
+I’ve broken this list of equipment for P90X into two sections.
 The first is made up of must-own workout gear.
 The second section breaks down the stuff recommended by Tony Horton that you don’t need to get started.
 Pick up the absolutely essential equipment before you start the program then add optional gear once you are sure P90X is for you.

 Equipment Needed for P90X

 This very well could be the most important item in your arsenal.
 Pull-ups work a number of muscles on your upper body, including: biceps, latissimus dorsi (lats), forearm muscles, deltoids and abdominals.
 There is no suitable alternative that does so much for your body so pull-ups are a must.

 The cheapest, most convenient type of pull-up bar is the type that hangs on a door frame.
 No drilling or permanent modification to your door is required, which is especially good for apartment dwellers.

 Tony Horton of course recommends the chin-up bar by Beachbody (the same company that owns 90X).
 It’s an okay choice but there are alternatives that cost half the price and are just as good.
 Loads of members at bodybuilding.com swear by the inexpensive Iron Gym Xtreme.
 It’s a big step up from the original Iron Gym.
 Save yourself some time and get it now.

 2. Resistance Bands

 A good set of resistance bands are indispensable.
 The wide array of exercises that can be done with them is mind-boggling, especially with the door attachment in the mix.